 So what can you do?
 The tip here is to keep your purse / wallet out of sight.
 Keep your tickets separate from your purse or wallet.
 If you can obtain your tickets in advance of your arrival in Barcelona (see the tip below) that way you do not need to take out your purse or wallet to pay for tickets.

 Read one account of a tourist couple that was targeted at a station by thieves.
 They had read our safety tips and were prepared in advance and avoided the theft.

 Buy a transport pass that covers all your transportation needs before you arrive in Barcelona e.g. the Barcelona Card.
 This way you do not need to handle money to pay for tickets when you are travelling on the public transport in Barcelona and it will also mean you are much less of a target.

-10) Pick pockets work very fast.
+10) Pick pockets work quickly.
 One second they are there and the next they're gone.
 Just be aware of the people around you and pay attention to what they are doing.
 Pick pockets are often looking at one thing - tourists and tourists bags - they are not interested in anything else around them, except maybe the police, so if you keep your eyes open you will become more aware of when to keep your guard up.
 The most common place for pickpockets is Las Ramblas and in particular at night there are pickpockets that are posing as prostitutes.

 11) Take out a travel insurance policy - make sure that you meet the terms of the policy before you leave (some policies require that you can prove your belongings are worth what you say they are worth).